darkhelmet/verboselogging/posts/design-patterns.md

 - patterns
 ---
 The good thing about design pattern writings is that they never really go out of date.
 Hence this link.
-It actually doesn’t have a date, but I found it a long time ago.
+It actually doesn't have a date, but I found it a long time ago.

 Anyway, here it is.
 Use them already!